ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 ## Conclusion

 Functors are pretty unique to the ML family of programming languages.
-They provide a means to inject implementations of functions inside a module.
-The same behaviour can be achieved by passing the injected functions as high-order parameters.
-However, functors allow injection of groups of implementations throughout a whole module, not a single function, which is more convenient.
+They provide a means to pass definitions inside a module.
+The same behaviour can be achieved with high-order parameters.
+However, functors allow passing several definitions at once, which is more convenient.

-These injections are functor applications, which essentially work the same way as function applications: passing parameters and getting results.
-Beyond comfort, it enables a design approach where concerns are not only separated in silos, this is enabled by modules, but also in stages stacked upon each other.
+Functor application essentially works the same way as function application: passing parameters and getting results.
+The difference is that we are passing modules instead of values.
+Beyond comfort, it enables a design approach where concerns are not only separated in silos, which is enabled by modules, but also in stages stacked upon each other.